david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 Multiple views
 --------------
-> You have a set of unique integers and do mainly two operations on it:
+> You have a set of struct composed by two integers x and y and do mainly two operations on it:
 >
-> + *adding an integer*
+> + *adding an entry*
+> + *iterating over the set in ascending order on x*
-> + *iterating over the set in ascending and descending order*
+> + *iterating over the set in ascending order on y*

 This is achievable quite easily with *boost::multi\_index\_container*: